tdorcas-akim/budget_tracker/README.md

 Documentation: https://currencyapi.com/

-A quick note on API Key Security: For this project, the API key for Currencyapi.com is directly in the JavaScript code (script.js).
-In a real-world project, it should be hidden, for example, by storing it on the server or using a backend service, so it's not publicly visible.

 Part 1: Running the App on Your Computer
 If you just want to test the application on your own computer, it's super straightforward: